glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 A buffer is a temporary storage area used to hold data while it is being transferred between different devices or processes.
 It acts as an intermediate storage space, allowing for smoother and more efficient data transfer.

 For example, in video playback, we often hear the term "buffering" when there are delays or interruptions during the playback.
 The buffering process involves temporarily storing video's frame in the buffer.
-Playing each individual frame immediately as it arrives will make the playback looks rough, instead the video player video player stores the frames in a buffer until a certain amount of playback time is accumulated.
+Playing each individual frame immediately as it arrives will make the playback looks rough, instead the video player stores the frames in a buffer until a certain amount of playback time is accumulated.

-Another usage for buffer is to improve retrieval efficieny in I/O (input-output) operation.
+Another usage for buffer is to improve retrieval efficiency in I/O (input-output) operation.
 Accessing data stored in the storage (e.g., hard drive) can be slower than accessing to computer's main memory (e.g., RAM).
-When reading a file, the computer can load a chunk of data from hard drive into the a buffer, then then the application will load the data from the buffer rather than directly accessing the storage device.
+When reading a file, the computer can load a chunk of data from hard drive into the buffer, then the application will load the data from the buffer rather than directly accessing the storage device.

 ![Buffering](./buffering.png)
 Source : http://www.planetoftunes.com/computer/caching-and-streaming.php